roecch/Image-Processing/README.md

-Summer of 2021 Project from Norhteastern University CS3500
+'Summer of 2021 Project from Northeastern University CS3500'

 ### Image Manipulation Model